 - The Local School Board and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation. - The Local School Board have regard to the KCSIE guidance and will ensure our policies, procedures and training is effective and complies with the law at all times. - The Local School Board has a duty to ensure that all governors receive appropriate Safeguarding and Child Protection training upon their induction and that this training is updated regularly. - The school has a nominated governor for safeguarding.
-The nominated governor will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required.

-- The Local School Board and leadership team will ensure that the DSL is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - The Local School Board must be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements. - The Trust Safeguarding Lead is responsible for monitoring and reporting back to the Standards and School Improvement Committee and Link Safeguarding Trustees on the level of confidence around safeguarding controls across the nine Trust schools. - The Trust Safeguarding Lead is responsible for monitoring and reporting back to the Standards and School Improvement Committee on the level of confidence around safeguarding controls across the nine Trust schools. - The Headteacher will ensure that our child protection and safeguarding policies and procedures adopted by the Local School Board are understood, and followed by all staff.
+The nominated governor will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required. - The Local School Board and leadership team will ensure that the DSL is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - The Local School Board must be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), the Data Protection Act 2018, the UK GDPR and the local multi-agency safeguarding arrangements. - The Trust Safeguarding Lead is responsible for monitoring and reporting back to the Standards and School Improvement Committee and Link Safeguarding Trustees on the level of confidence around safeguarding controls across the nine Trust schools. - The Headteacher will ensure that our child protection and safeguarding policies and procedures adopted by the Local School Board are understood, and followed by all staff.